dipplestix/academic-kickstart/content/publication/market-making-paper/index.md

 # Schedule page publish date (NOT publication's date).
 publishDate: '2024-07-01T00:00:00Z'
+# Set to true to hide this page from being published
+draft: true

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).